elaforge/karya/doc/derivation.md

 ## Derivation

 Derivation starts from a root block.
-You can derive from any block, but for convenience one block is marked as the root, and derivation normally starts from there.
+You can derive from any block, but for convenience one block is marked as the root with 'Ui.State.config_root', and derivation normally starts from there.
 The eventual output of derivation is a stream of 'Derive.Score.Event's.

 Tracks are arranged hierarchically, as expressed by the lines and arrows in the "skeleton", which is graphically displayed above the track titles.
 A parent track has scope over its children, which means it sets the environment in which the children evaluate.

+There is a lot of talk about "inheriting such and such from the environment".
+There's a detailed explanation of the [dynamic environment](#dynamic-environment) below, but the short version is that it's a dynamically scoped set of variables.

 Tracks are divided into two kinds: note tracks, and control tracks.
 Control tracks are further divided into tempo, control, and pitch.
 The type of a track